Skip to content

 Strike Selection

-Strike distance is the single most consequential design choice.
+Strike distance is the most consequential design choice in the program.
 Too far out of the money and you only get paid in true disasters.
 Too close and premium drag kills the program before it ever pays off.
 Both failure modes are covered in detail in common mistakes.

 You can’t make this decision from first principles alone.
 The optimal strike depends on interactions between distance, entry timing, and monetization rules across multiple market regimes: fast crashes (2020), slow grinds (2022), rate shocks, sector rotations.
 A strike that works in one regime can be worthless in another.